kaff-oregonstate/CS344-A5-code/README.txt

 4 March 2021
 ===========================

-To compile and test the program, run the following two lines of code in the uncompressed directory:
+To compile the program, run the following line of code in the uncompressed directory:

-    ## some bash script
-    ## some bash script ./
+    ./compileall.sh